qstainless/TextAnalyzer/README.md

 The original version of the program was contained in a single class and output was made exclusively to the console.
 The source file URL was hardcoded, meaning that the user had no way to choose what file to parse, unless the user knew their way around the code to change the target URL in the source code.
 The current version of the program uses JavaFX to present a GUI that allows the user to enter the URL of the file they wish to parse.

 ## Test plans and standards
-The program was not developed using TDD (Test Driven Development) standards.
+The program was not originally developed using TDD (Test Driven Development) standards.
 In other words, no unit tests were used to test the code or expected output.
 Testing was done incrementally, that is, after each minor complete change, typically after each line of code was added, mainly to catch compile-time and runtime errors not previously caught and highlighted by the IDE.

+The current version (1.7) of the program now includes unit tests created using Junit.

 ## System requirements
 The program in its current version is a JavaFX application, using version 8 of Amazon's distribution of the Open Java Development Kit (OpenJDK) [Corretto 8](https://aws.amazon.com/corretto/), which includes JavaFX 8.
+Unit tests were performed using [Junit 5](https://github.com/junit-team/junit5/).

 ## How to use this program.
 The program requires no user interaction other than compilation and execution.
 The GUI is made up of a single stage (window) and a single scene (window content).
 The scene presents the user with an input field to specify the URL of the file they wish to parse.
 The results will be displayed in a TableVIew.